Premium Tool

 Understanding WHT in Nigeria

-The Nigerian tax authority (FIRS) imposes Withholding Tax (WHT) on investment income.
-However, FGN Savings Bonds and Nigerian Treasury Bills are 100% tax-exempt by law (PITA).
+The Nigerian tax authority (FIRS) imposes 10% Withholding Tax (WHT) on interest from Treasury Bills, money market funds and fixed deposits, and on dividends.
+FGN Savings Bonds — and other Federal Government bonds — remain exempt under the Nigeria Tax Act 2025.
+Treasury Bills lost their exemption from 28 October 2025.
 This calculator shows your net after-tax return for each instrument type.

 Educational purposes only.
 Tax laws change.
 Consult a qualified Nigerian tax professional (ICAN/CITN member) or FIRS for authoritative guidance.